TraGicCode/tragiccode-wsusserver/README.md

 The specific products (e.g. Windows Server 2008 R2, Windows Server 2016), that you want WSUS to sync updates for.

 Product families contain one or many products and are shown as groups in the product selection dialgue of the WSUS UI.
 Products are the individual products in these lists.

+Specify ```'*'``` (i.e. a single string, rather than an array of strings) to synchronize all products in the WSUS inventory.

 One way to get a complete list of products and product families is to run the following PowerShell command on a WSUS server:

 ```powershell
 (Get-WsusServer).GetUpdateCategories() | Sort-Object -Property Title, Type | Format-Table -Property Title, Type
 ```
+Both products and product_families may be supplied, as long as products does not equal '*' (all products).

+**NOTE: products or product_families are required because this is specific to your organization's requirements.**

 #### `product_families`

 *Must supply either products or product_families*

 The specific products families (e.g. Windows, SQL Server), that you want WSUS to sync updates for.

 Product families contain one or many products and are shown as groups in the product selection dialgue of the WSUS UI.
 Products are the individual products in these lists.

+You cannot provide this parameter if products is set to ```'*'``` (all products).

 One way to get a complete list of products and product families is to run the following PowerShell command on a WSUS server: